Domestic Violence Batterers' Intervention Program – Penal Code 1203.097

 - Somebody who is the parent of your child

-If a victim of your domestic violence falls within this list, you are required to be placed on probation for three years – and then the batterer's intervention program is a condition of your probation.
+If a victim of your domestic violence falls within this list, you are required to be placed on probation for three years, and the batterer's intervention program is a condition of your probation.

-It's should be noted physical abuse or injuries are not required for the court to order the BIP.
-In some cases, the prosecutor might make an offer of a lesser offense, such as disturbing the peace, under Penal Code Section 415.
+It should be noted that physical abuse or injuries are not required for the court to order the BIP.
+In some cases, the prosecutor may offer a lesser offense, such as disturbing the peace, under Penal Code Section 415.

-However, as part of the agreement in exchange for a reduced charge, you would have to successfully complete the PC 1203.097 batterers' program class.
+However, as part of the agreement in exchange for a reduced charge, you would have to complete the PC 1203.097 batterers' program class successfully.

 The Batterer's Intervention Program

-This program is typically completed through a California state approved provider – and designed to help convicted defendants of domestic violence identify and change their behavior.
-First, you will be provided with a list of approved program providers and expected to sign up for the 52-week program yourself.
+This program, typically completed through a California state-approved provider, is designed to help convicted defendants of domestic violence identify and change their behavior.
+You will be provided with a list of approved program providers and are expected to sign up for the 52-week program independently.

-However, the program is not free – as there are costs for the program – and you will face penalties for missing too many classes – or not completing the entire program.
+However, the program is not free, as it incurs costs, and you will face penalties for missing too many classes or failing to complete the entire program.

-The domestic violence classes will primarily focus on causes of domestic abuse, victim impact, and needed changes to prevent another incident.
-The Batterers' Intervention Program is designed to provide education and counseling through class lectures, debates, and individual counseling.
+The domestic violence classes will primarily focus on the causes of domestic abuse, the victim's impact, and needed changes to prevent another incident.
+The Batterers' Intervention Program is designed to provide education and counseling through class lectures, group discussions, and individual counseling sessions.

 California Penal Code Section 1203.097 describes judgment and execution of the program: